How to reset Macintosh’s OSX Finder App to troubleshoot Finder issues by deleting it’s preferences

 Step 02:

-Delete the primary Finder preferences file: by typing following command at terminal
+Delete the primary Finder preferences file by typing the following command at the terminal

 rm ~/Library/Preferences/com.apple.finder.plist